MThomas79/Plants2024-SpeciesResponsestoWarmingPlusECO2/README.md

 # Plants-SpeciesSurveyWarmingpluseCO2-2024

+Authors:
-Authors:Michael  D. Thomas 1, Reagan Roberts   1, Scott A. Heckathorn 1, and Jennifer K. Boldt 2
+Michael  D. Thomas 1, Reagan Roberts   1, Scott A. Heckathorn 1, and Jennifer K. Boldt 2

-1	Department  of Environmental Sciences, University of Toledo, Toledo, OH 43606 , USA; reagan.roberts@rockets.utoledo.edu
+1	Department  of Environmental Sciences, University of Toledo, Toledo, OH 43606 , USA;
-2	Agricultural Research Service, United States Department of Agriculture (USDA), Toledo, OH 43606, USA; jennifer.boldt@usda.gov
+2	Agricultural Research Service, United States Department of Agriculture (USDA), Toledo, OH 43606, USA;

 Correspondence: michael.thomas11@utoledo.edu (M.D.T.); scott.heckathorn@utoledo.edu (S.A.H.)

  This repository contains the data, r code and its output which informed our report on plant species survey of leaf hyponasty responses to warming plus elevated CO2.

+"Data/" contains aggregated leaf angle data and all individual data collection sheets from the species survey experiments as well as images collected from the experiments.

 "Leaf_Angle_Survey_Data.xlsx" and "Leaf_Angle_Survey_Data.csv" Are     identical aggregations of all the individual leaf angle survey experiment data sheets.

-"Individual Datasets" contains folders containing all individual data collection sheets from the species survey experiments as well as images collected from the experiments.
+"Figures/" contains figures assocaited with this Rmd.

+"Angle.Poster" is a PNG file depicting a comparison of leaf angle and LCI   (Leaf Curl Index) between treatment groups by species.

+"Mass.Poster" is a PNG file depicting a comparison of shoot mass between    treatment groups by species.

+"Survey.Poster" is a PNG file depicting a comparison of Leaf angle between  treatment groups by species.

 "Frontmatter.R" contains the required packages for R code